WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

 - This method is not as commonly used and can make your code overly verbose and your components overly complicated.
-- Alternatives: If you want to perform a side effect in response to props, use `componenentDidUpdate()`, which we will discuss later.
+- Alternatives: If you want to perform a supplementary effect in response to props, use `componenentDidUpdate()`, which we will discuss later.
 - Alternatives: Discuss memoization helpers for re-computing data when a prop changes.
 - Alternatives: To reset its state on prop change, make the component fully controlled or uncontrolled with a key instead of using this method.